A better future for mothers and their children

 These activities are linked to assistance from local authorities on gender equality and early childhood.

-- 240 children in schools with trained teachers
+- 26 children welcomed and protected in schools

-- 250 women working in the leisure sector
+- 110 women working in the leisure sector and followed by our social workers